Common Grape Varieties: Marechal Foch, Ortega, Siegerrebe, Gewurztraminer, Kerner

 Soil Type: Silt, clay, sandy loam

-Indeed, the Shuswap Lake system boasts more than 1,000 kilometres of pristine shoreline and is home to the largest houseboat fleet in the country.
+More than 1,000 kilometres of shoreline make up the Shuswap Lake system making it a major draw for those who love watersports and home to the largest houseboat fleet in the country.

-This region is an ecological gem.
+This region is an ecological gem filled with alpine meadows, dense forests, rolling trails and waterways.
 Amid this natural habitat you’ll find smatterings of grass-roots communities with charming cafes and boutiques and an active and inspiring artist culture.
-Its overall population is small, but swells in the summer with tourists attracted to the region for houseboating, camping, fishing and for the August music extravaganza known as the Salmon Arm Roots & Blues Festival.
+Traditional Secwepemc or Shuswap Indigenous culture is still very much alive today in the area.

 The Shuswap has a deeply rooted farming community and food enthusiasts are invited to do a farm tour that also includes the charming wineries of the area.
 It’s a terrific way to explore the regional food culture.